 It was February, 1969.
 I was an officer in the United States Air Force, stationed in Alaska but on a temporary duty assignment to McChord Air Force Base, Washington.
 Although I had been raised by Christian parents, I had not to date made a personal, genuine commitment to Jesus Christ as my Savior.

-The previous summer in Alaska I had met the young lady who was to become my wife of 38 years (she is now in heaven with the Lord and her saved loved ones there).
+The previous summer in Alaska I had met the young lady who was to become my wife of 38 years (she is now in heaven with the Lord).
 She clearly had a personal relationship with Jesus, and I saw the evidence of it in her life.
 A resident of Alaska, she was studying at a college in Portland, Oregon.
 So while I was on my temporary duty at McChord AFB, Washington, I was able to visit her at her college in Portland on the weekends.

 One Saturday she took me to a Christian book store and encouraged me to buy a New Testament.
 I did, and I took it home to my quarters on base.
 As I began to read the Gospels, the Word of God gripped my heart deeply.
 Night after night after work I would read the Scriptures voraciously, even taking lengthy notes.
 I had taken a Bible course in my college years, but that had been only an academic exercise.
 But this time I found myself experiencing the spiritual life and vitality of God’s Word.
 I felt the life-giving power that Jesus spoke of when He said, “The words I have spoken to you—they are full of the Spirit and life” (John 6:63).